wanghaisheng/youtube-automation-toolkit/README.md

 # best helper for creator who have not claim youtube

+* Background

+there are many content theft active in popular social media platforms like tiktok,youtube,douyin etc. the secret weapon behind them is the toolkit which can repost orginal video with  modification of title,description as soon as possible they find valuable content. so they got millions of traffics, let alone money.

+what we propose here is exact the **out of box** toolkit creator can use to defeat these theft behaviours

 ## sync or backup other platform to youtube

 bilibili to youtube